akeneo/pim-api-docs/content/guides/translation-connection/step3-how-to-build-your-connector.md

 ### How it works with your connector?

+**Pull or Push PIM information data?**

+Now that everything is ready in your PIM, your connector is now ready to retrieve the PIM data to be translated.

+From this point, you have 2 possibilities:
+* Query the PIM via its API at regular intervals to see if there is any new data to translate.
+* Use the [new Events API (Webhook)](https://api.akeneo.com/getting-started/quick-start-my-first-webhook-5x/welcome.html) to be informed when new PIM data to translate is available.

+Before choosing either of these solutions, please read our documentation on the [Events API](https://api.akeneo.com/events-documentation/introduction.html) and its current capabilities.
+Read also our [recommendations](https://api.akeneo.com/getting-started/events-api-best-practices-5x/welcome.html) about this subject.

 **Find products with the "translation queued" status enabled**

-At regular intervals, your connector will need to retrieve products where the `Translation queued` attribute has been set to enable (set to `true`).
+Your connector will need to retrieve products where the `Translation queued` attribute has been set to enable (set to `true`).

-You can do this by using our PIM [API filtering system](https://api.akeneo.com/documentation/filter.html#filter-on-product-values) on product attribute value.

 **Tell Julia that her translation project is "in progress"**